600 Evacuated Amid Catastrophic Flooding In Germany

-According to the local authorities, as of 2 a.m. local time (0000 GMT) on Sunday, ten districts in Bavaria have declared a state of emergency, and over 670 residents of the district Neuburg-Schrobenhausen are being evacuated.
+The two southern German states of Bavaria and Baden-Wuerttembergare the hardest hit.
+As of 2 a.m. local time (0000 GMT) on Sunday,10 districts in Bavaria have declared a state of emergency, withover 670 residents of the district Neuburg-Schrobenhausen beingevacuated, local authority said.

-The German Weather Service has issued the highest level of severe weather warnings for several districts in southern Germany.
-In the city of Meckenbeuren of Baden-Wuerttemberg, some 1,300 people were also asked to leave their homes due to the risk of flooding.
+The German Weather Service has issued the highest level ofsevere weather warnings for several districts in southern Germany the city of Meckenbeuren of Baden-Wuerttemberg, some 1,300people were also asked to leave their homes due to the risk offlooding.

 Legal Disclaimer: